leloulight/csci71-FinalProject/README.md

 * The system stores the categories I select and create.
 * The system allows me to add list items into my created categories.
 * The system allows me to delete categories I created and all tasks within that category.

 ---
+##### **Story Title: Mark items as done**
+**Estimate :** 1
+As Don the Harvard student, I want to be able to mark list items as done when applicable so that the completed list items can be removed from to-do and similar lists and inserted into a tasks done page.

+**Acceptance Criteria :**
+* Applicable reports and screens show that the list item is done.
+* When marked as done, the list item is removed from to-do and similar lists.
+* When marked as done, the list item is moved to a tasks done page.

+---
+##### **Story Title: Automatically increment task number when a new task is created**
+**Estimate :**  1
+As Mike the Tech Inc. employer, I want the system to automatically generate a new unique task number whenever a new task is created so that new tasks are automatically assigned the next available number and can be identified without any redundancies.

+**Acceptance Criteria :**
+* Every task should be referenced using a unique identifier.
+* As a user, I should be able to search for tasks based on this identifier.

+---
 ##### **Story Title: Set user profile/preferences**